Nikita1917s/KeyUA-Pipeline-Prototype/README.md

 5) Check the Slack App after Pipeline process

 ## To run the application enter to the console next commands:
-1) `cdk bootstrap`   deployment of a AWS CloudFormation template to a specific AWS environment
+1) `cdk bootstrap`   deployment of an AWS CloudFormation template to a specific AWS environment
 2) `cdk deploy`      deploy this stack to your default AWS account/region